Himanizambare/Stock-Market-Simulator-master/README.md

-Welcome to the Stock Market Simulator App!
+Welcome to the Virtual Stock Trading Platform!
 This application lets users virtually invest money in the stock market using real-time stock prices.
 Users can track their investments, monitor their balance, and manage their stock portfolio.
 This README provides detailed information about the app's functionality, database structure, and API endpoints.